HariniS11/stock_prediction/README.md

 # Customer Conversion Analysis for Online Shopping Using Clickstream Data

 ## 📌 Project Overview
 This project focuses on analyzing customer behavior using **Clickstream Data** to predict purchasing decisions, estimate potential revenue, and segment customers.
-It applies various **Supervised** and **Unsupervised Machine Learning Techniques** to provide actionable insights for online retailers.
+It applies various **Supervised** and **Unsupervised Machine Learning Techniques** to provide actionable insights for online retailers.All models achieved an accuracy of 90%.

 ---